-Over the last 30 years our excellent team of craftsmen and women have evolved and moulded with the business.
-Our team are amazingly flexible and adapt quickly to the flow of sales and restorations and without them, many little Girls and Boys would not have received their Horses in time for Christmas.
+Over the last 30 years our excellent team of craftsmen and women have worked expertly with the business.
+Our team are amazingly flexible and adapt quickly to the flow of sales and restorations and without them, many little girls and boys would not have received their horses in time for Christmas.

 We have a fairly laid back approach here at The Rocking Horse Works, when it comes to our employees, most of us are lifetime friends or have since become such.